CityHallin/azure_cityhallin_secvm/README.md

 > These backend steps just need to be run once in order to setup the automation infrastructure.

-- Once the initial setup is complete, go into your GitHub account > your forked repo > Actions > click on **Deploy Backend Security VM Infrastructure**.
+- Once the initial setup is complete, go into your GitHub account > your forked repo > Actions > click on [Deploy Backend Security VM Infrastructure](https://github.com/CityHallin/azure_cityhallin_secvm/actions/workflows/secvm_backend_deployment.yml).
 Click on the **Run Workflow** button on the right and select **Run Workflow**.
 This will create all of the backend resources for you.
 The Deploy Backend Security VM Infrastructure GitHub Action will take about 4-6 minutes to run and complete setting up all of the needed backend infrastructure.

 <img src="./readme_files/backend_cicd.png" width="800px">